 In 2010 a Public Enquiry ruled that Thames Water had not proven the case for a reservoir of 100 million cubic metres of water to supply the South East.

-Thames Water is now preparing the Thames Water's draft Water Resources Management Plan (dWRMP19) this includes building an above-ground reservoir just to the north of us which will be contained by walls between 15 and 25 metres high.
+The Thames Water's draft Water Resources Management Plan includes building an above-ground reservoir just to the north of us which will be contained by walls between 15 and 25 metres high.
 That’s about the height of an 8 storey block of flats and higher than anything else in the Vale.
 It would hold about 150 million million cubic metres of water and be capapble of providing 600 million litres per day.

 Thames Water are looking to find an additional 660 million litres of water per day by 2080, mostly for London.
 They have the worst leakage record of all water companies – they were even fined by OFWAT for missing targets.
 The plan proposes to reduce leakage by 15% by 2025.
 However, if their leakage per property was as good as that of Southern Water or Anglian Water they could save about 260 million litres per day rather than the 110 million in the plan.